AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

    ``module load jupyterhub/live first``).
 Look in these directories, at ``kernel.json``, to see just what it does.

+   You can remove kernels by removing their directory or ``jupyter kernelspec remove``.

    The program `envkernel <https://github.com/NordicHPC/envkernel>`__ can serve as a wrapper to a) modify kernel.json files and b) adjust the environment (e.g. loading modules) at runtime, which can be